-My most valuable technical skill is the ability to translate company-wide requirements into effective IT solutions.
+My most valuable technical skill is the ability to translate real-world needs into effective technology solutions.

-My most valuable soft skill is communication, including distilling technical content for non-technical audiences both in presentations and individual meetings.
+My most valuable soft skill is communication, including distilling technical content for non-technical audiences.

 I enjoy an even split between time spent on managerial and engineering tasks, and mostly held roles that required hands-on expertise in:

-I have strong technological preferences but also believe any major style (e.g. vmware or Xen, Oracle or MySQL) can work well when correctly implemented and managed.
+I have strong technological preferences but also believe any major style (e.g. vmware or openstack, AWS or GCP) can work well when correctly implemented and managed.

-Examples of taste: I prefer vi over emacs, Ansible over Chef or Puppet and have recently come to terms with Python being better than Perl.
+Examples of taste: I prefer vi over emacs, Ansible over Chef and have recently come to terms with Python being better than Perl.
 I use Mac OSX on my laptop and Fedora on my workstation, with access to a Windows virtual desktop.
-All things being equal, I prefer CentOS and Ubuntu LTS for servers.
 I am a big fan of free and open source software.

 Bachelor of Science in Computer Engineering